Neutropenia: The Basics

-Your healthcare team has determined the chemotherapy and/or radiation dose and schedule to produce the best opportunity for success in your case.
-Neutropenia can lead to delays in treatment and dose reductions, which can make your chemotherapy less effective.
+Your healthcare team has planned out the chemotherapy and/or radiation dose and schedule for your specific case.
+Neutropenia can cause delays in treatment and dose reductions (lower dose), which can make your chemotherapy less effective.
 Studies show that for certain types of cancer, chemotherapy produces the best long-term results when patients receive the full dose on time, every time.
 With good recovery of your white blood cell count, you may have a better chance of sticking to your treatment schedule.
 And most healthcare providers agree that doing so is the first step to success.

 What else should I know?

 Be an educated consumer!
 Ask your healthcare team about your blood counts and record them in a log.
 Know the signs of infection and who to notify if you develop any.
 If you experience neutropenia, ask about using a growth factor for future cycles of chemotherapy.
 And teach those around you how they can help to keep infection at bay (hint: wash your hands).

 Blood counts log: print this log to keep track of your blood counts and treatments.

 OncoLink Rx: learn about the medications you are receiving.

 Neutropenia Tip Sheet: Here you will find helpful tips about infection and cancer related neutropenia.